International safety standards play a crucial role in ensuring uniformity, reliability, and safety across various industries and sectors worldwide

 2. IMDG (International Maritime Dangerous Goods Code)

-Overview: The IMDG Code regulates the safe transport of dangerous goods by sea, providing guidelines on classification, packaging, marking, labeling, and documentation.
+Overview: The IMDG Code regulates the safe transport of dangerous goods by sea, providing guidelines on classification, packaging, marking, labelling, and documentation.

 Purpose: Enhances the safe and secure transportation of hazardous materials to prevent pollution and ensure safety at sea.